live-codes/livecodes/docs/docs/languages/gleam.md

 Note that the built code was committed to the repo by clearing out `.gitignore` file.

-The built code can then by accessed from a CDN that mirrors GitHub, like this:
+The built code can then by accessed from a [CDN that mirrors GitHub](https://www.jsdelivr.com/?docs=gh), like this:
 `https://cdn.jsdelivr.net/gh/live-codes/gleam-precompiled@main/...`

 Built modules can then be declared in [custom settings](../advanced/custom-settings.md) (App menu → Custom Settings), under the `gleam` property, by adding a `modules` property.

 The `modules` property is an object that has the module name as the key.
 The value is an object with the following properties:

-- `srcUrl`: the URL to the source code of the module
+- `srcUrl`: the URL to the Gleam source code of the module.
-- `src`: optionally use this instead of `srcUrl` to specify the source code of the module
+- `src`: optionally use this instead of `srcUrl` to specify the Gleam source code of the module.
-- `compiledUrl`: the URL to the compiled code of the module
+- `compiledUrl`: the URL to the compiled JavaScript code of the module.

 Example: